Shopping

 The Joe II is incredibly capacious.
 We tested it on a single chicken but you could easily grill two at once.
 It's great for catering to big family parties.
 The ceramic plates make it incredibly efficient, reaching a blistering 750°F, so it's a good choice for quick cooking too.
 While we love a good gas grill, there's something about the smoky flavor of cooking on charcoal that gas cannot recreate.
 The burgers we made on this outperformed all of their gas competitors.

 We also loved the design of the Joe II.
-It will look incredible in almost any garden, a large, modern appliance with an eye on tradition.
+It will look incredible in almost any yard, a large, modern appliance with an eye on tradition.
 The bright but sophisticated glazed red shell makes it a great focus point for a social area or kitchen garden.
 We also love the small touches that elevate it from a basic kettle or drum grill, such as the soft opening on the lid.

 This grill is a great choice for dedicated grilling enthusiasts, but that means it takes a lot of getting used to.
 Because it's so efficient, it's easy to overcook your food.
 We're also concerned about the heat at the base of this grill.
 It's low-slung, so it's not the safest grill if you've got small kids or pets around.
 It's also very pricey for a charcoal grill.